─CURRICULUM

 Nanotechnology, and the Human Future' University of Virginia, June 2004.

-Central Division meetings, April 2004.
+meetings, April 2004.

 `Pattern Emergence',

-et de Philosophie des Sciences et des Techniques,
+conference on emergence, Institut d'Histoire et de Philosophie des Sciences et

-October 2004 and Western Michigan University, February 2006.
+Yale University, October 2004 and Western Michigan University, February 2006.

 2003.